Roman emergency decrees: Justitium

-During the duration of a justitium, all civilian public business – including the operation of the public treasury – was suspended "to enable the people to concentrate on raising an army".
-It was normally proclaimed by a magistrate – usually a consul or dictator – at the recommendation of the Senate.
+During the duration of a justitium, all civilian public business – including the operation of the public treasury – was suspended; this was ostensibly to allow the Roman people to concentrate their efforts on the levy.
+It was normally proclaimed by a magistrate – usually a consul or dictator – at the recommendation of the senate.
 It could only be rescinded by the magistrate that proclaimed it.
 Proclamations of a justitium were usually concurrent with those of a tumultus, but could otherwise be declared at the start of a military campaign or war.